Man accused of killing Georgia mother was reportedly in the US illegally

 (CNN) — A 21-year-old man from Honduras accused of killing a mother of five in an Atlanta suburb was in the United States illegally, CNN affiliate WSB-TV reported, citing US Immigration and Customs Enforcement.

 Hector Sagastume Rivas crossed the US border illegally just over four years ago, an ICE spokesperson told WSB-TV.
-US Border Patrol arrested him initially, and an order for him to be removed from the country was issued more than two years later, in July 2023.
+US Customs and Border Protection arrested him initially, and an order for him to be removed from the country was issued more than two years later, in July 2023.

+“President Trump and Secretary Noem will not allow criminal illegal aliens, including accused murderers, to be loose on America’s streets,” the Department of Homeland Security wrote Sunday in a post on X, with a screenshot of a news story about the case.

 CNN has reached out to ICE, the Department of Homeland Security and the Cobb County Police Department for further details.
 CNN is also working to identify an attorney for Sagastume Rivas.